 Gosner, S. & Merrill, S. (2020, March 27).
 From Wi-Fi to Food Drops: How Districts Are Tackling the Big Issues Now.
 Retrieved May 6, 2020.

 Most education leaders say the U.S. has never faced anything like this before.
-The leader of Chiefs for Change on the short and long view
+The leader of Chiefs for Change on the short and long view as coronavirus continues.

 Three language shifts teachers can make to get classroom discussions flowing.